conroy9068/p5-eCommerce/README.md

 ## Features Left to Implement

-* Ability to add reviews for products
+- Ability to add reviews for products
-* Stock management system to track stock levels and allow admin to add stock.
+- Stock management system to track stock levels and allow admin to add stock.
 The sale of an item would also update the stockm level automatically.
-* A blog section to keep users up to date with the latest news and promotions.
+- A blog section to keep users up to date with the latest news and promotions.
-* An about us page to give the user more information about the company.
+- An about us page to give the user more information about the company.
+- Setup address field to autofill if user is logged in and has details saved.
+- Pop up window to confirm deletion of a product.
+- Pop up window confirming add item to bag.

 ## Bugs